vmware-tanzu/tanzu-dev-portal/content/practices/outcome-oriented-roadmap/index.md

    **Following this alignment session, update your roadmap.** You can do that by repeating steps 3–8.

    {{% callout %}}
-   Tip 1: Block out time on a regular cadence (~ monthly) to review your roadmap to keep your roadmap up to date.
+   **Tip 1**: Block out time on a regular cadence (~ monthly) to review your roadmap to keep your roadmap up to date.
 Also make your roadmap visible for everyone: Either on the wall in your office or prominently in a remote working board to be reviewed during Iteration Planning Meetings, internal and stakeholder updates.
    {{% /callout %}}

    {{% callout %}}
-   Tip 2: Less mature product ideas often may require more frequent updating, as outcomes are validated or invalidated, and there is generally less certainty about what is right to do next.
+   **Tip 2**: Less mature product ideas often may require more frequent updating, as outcomes are validated or invalidated, and there is generally less certainty about what is right to do next.
 Do not worry if you have to update and change this regularly!
    {{% /callout %}}
 {{% /section %}}